Ewan-Roberts/Jarvis/README.md

 ### Hardware

-The layout of the hardware wiring for Jarvis and an additional module can be found below:
+The layout of the hardware wiring for Jarvis and the additional extension can be found below:

 The wiring for the project is below like:
 ![Alt text](public/images/jarvis_hardware.jpg?raw=true "Fritzing version of hardware set up")